 Here, we report a feedback control scheme for swarms of self-propelled colloidal particles to capture and transport colloidal scale cargo.
 Cargo delivery via single self-propelled particle has been achieved by anchoring cargo onto the transport particle via and release the cargo when needs.
 However, such design is suffering from the limited interactions can be exploited for anchoring and the lack of error-correcting machinery.
 Our goal is to overcome some limitations with using single self-propelled particles,28 and exploit the strengths of particle swarms in the limited precedent cited above.
 Our approach is based on using light-activated self-propelled colloids with individually addressable local velocities modulated by a light array (Fig. 1B).
 However, the propulsion direction is determined by uncontrolled Brownian rotation; as a result, the particle swarm is under-actuated(since not all degrees of freedom can be controlled deterministically) and remains stochastic.
-The cargo capture task is achieved by employing a feed-back control policy to perform path planning for particles to assigned targets dynamically positioned around cargo(Fig. 1 (C)(D)).
+The cargo capture task is achieved by employing a multi-agent feedback control policy to perform path planning for every particles to assigned targets dynamically positioned around cargo(Fig. 1 (C)(D)).
 The cargo transporting task is achieved via the self-propelled particle swarm simultaneously maintaining cargo capture and exerting a net translational force via controlled self-propulsions(Fig. 1E).
 Since both tasks rely on a multi-agent stochastic optimal control framework as the bedrock to continuously update target assignments and plan path to keep particles reaching and maintaining targets around cargo, this approach is demonstrated to be a robust, flexible, error-tolerant, and dynamic approach to capture and transport colloidal cargo on microscopic scales.

 Results & Discussion